ms-id-standards/MSIdentityStandardsExplainers/PasskeyEndpointsWellKnownUrl/explainer.md

 A passkey consists of both a public and private key.
 The public key is stored by the server (RP) and linked to the user's account, and the private key is stored and managed by the passkey provider.
 Deleting a passkey from the passkey provider does not remove the passkey from the user's account.

 A passkey provider may want to offer the user a direct link to the RP's account settings page where credentials, specifically passkeys, can be managed.
-A direct link is a much better user experience than having the user navigate around inside their account settings to find this
+A direct link is a much better user experience than having the user search around their account settings.

 This use case is very similar to the existing ["Change Password URL"](https://www.w3.org/TR/change-password-url/) model that some password managers and websites have implemented.